 Underlying assets of the IIFs are consolidated line by line with the other accounts of the Parent Company.

-In 2018 and 2017, the IIFs incurred investment loss amounting to $\mathbb{P}3.62$ billion and $\mathbb{P}4.64$ billion, respectively.
-Redemptions amounted to $\mathbb{P}9.27$ billion and $\mathbb{P}2.40$ billion, respectively.
+In 2019 and 2018, the IIFs generated investment income (loss) amounting to P3.53 billion and (P3.62) billion, respectively.
+Redemptions amounted to P10.69 billion and P9.27 billion, respectively.

 7. Accrued Income